Skip to content

 }

-let products: [ProductInfo] = try await Marketplace.current.fetchProducts(for: productIdentifiers, subscription: true)
+let subscriptions = try await Marketplace.current.fetchProducts(

-for offer in subscriptionOffers {
+for offer in offers {

-for pricingPhase in pricingPhases {
+for phase in offer.pricingPhases {

 }